FlavScents AInsights Entry for Ethyl Hexanoate (CAS: 123-66-0)

 2. Sensory Profile

-Ethyl hexanoate is known for its strong, fruity aroma, often described as pineapple-like with hints of apple and banana.
-It has a high odor intensity and is used as an impact note in flavor formulations.
-The odor threshold is relatively low, making it effective even at minimal concentrations.
-Its role in formulations is typically as a top note, providing initial impact and freshness.
+Ethyl hexanoate is known for its strong, sweet, and fruity aroma reminiscent of pineapple, with nuances of apple and banana.
+It is often described as having a high diffusion and intensity, making it a prominent impact note in formulations.
+The odor threshold is relatively low, allowing it to be perceived at minimal concentrations, enhancing its utility in both flavor and fragrance applications.

 Citation hooks: FlavScents; peer-reviewed sensory literature